Ankitjha2202/object_detection_services/README.md

-# License Plate Detection Using YOLOv8
+# Object Detection Using YOLOv8

 This project is a comprehensive solution for license plate detection using the YOLOv8 object detection model.
 The workflow includes dataset preparation, model training, and the development of a Flask API for performing inference on license plate images.